Riteshpandey9693/Tasty_bite/README.md

 ---

-**Made with ❤️ using React, Vite, Redux Toolkit, and passion for great UI/UX.**
+**Made with ❤️ using React, Vite, Redux Toolkit, and a love for clean UI/UX.**